 The transfer of personal data to a third country that does not ensure an adequate level of protection requires an authorisation by the Commissioner.

 In order to approve the transfer, the Commissioner must at least be satisfied that the controller has provided adequate safeguards, particularly by means of appropriate contractual provisions in accordance with the proviso of Article 28(3) of the Act.
-In analysing such contractual provisions consideration will be given to:

 The use of standard contractual clauses is recommended in order to ensure that the rights of individuals are safeguarded even in countries which do not ensure an adequate level of protection.